-No further identifiable reference to Navy drug development research is contained in FBI files. can be located that liaison was being maintained with the Navy regarding this program, or that the FBI had knowledge of this program prior to the date of the chove a summand in
+No further identifiable reference to Navy drug development research is contained in FBI files.
+No record can be located that liaison was being maintained with the Navy regarding this program, or that the FBI had knowledge of this program prior to the description and the contained.